SetMatchGames/squad/CONTRIBUTING.md

 ## Submitting Changes
 ### Code Guidelines
--general guidelines-
- - Squad Games Web (React: JS)
- - SDK (JS)
-   * Curation Market
-     - Client (JS)
-     - App (Ethereum: Solidity)
-       * Protocol for upgrading smart contracts
-   * Metastore
-     - Client (JS)
-     - App (Holochain: Rust)
-       * Protocol for upgrading holochain apps

--linting rules-

-JS/React - StandardJS?

-Solidity - Solhint?
+Squad uses a number of languages and frameworks.
+Our approaches to each are still forming, but we'll update them here as they stabilize:

+**React/Redux**

+**Non-React Javascript**

+**Solidity**

+**Rust**

+### Linting

+Javascript & React: StandardJS

+Solidity: Solhint

-Rust - Clippy?
+Rust: Clippy?
 Maybe not necessary because of Rust's built in linting

 ### Testing
--unit tests-

--integration tests-
+TODO

 ### Pull Requests
 Squad uses a [develop --> master](https://nvie.com/posts/a-successful-git-branching-model/#the-main-branches) git branch structure.
 Your contribution should start with a fork of the `develop` branch and end with a pull request to merge your fork back into the `develop` branch.